-2. Use a stabilizer
+2. Use a stabilizer for your smartphone

 Nothing is worse than watching a shaky video (especially if you suffer from motion sickness)!
 Make it easy on yourself and invest in a “steady device” to avoid shaky video and keep your shots smooth and steady.
-Consider check out some phone accessories first!
+Consider checking out some phone accessories first!

 3. Shoot in well-lit areas

 Make the lighting work for you.
 Whether you’re outdoors or indoors, find a position and location that lights your video evenly.
-If possible, shoot outdoor video when the sun is going down for the best lighting (it’s known as ‘golden hour’ for a reason!) and avoid standing directly in front of your light source.
+If possible, shoot outdoor videos when the sun is going down for the best lighting (it’s known as ‘golden hour’ for a reason!) and avoid standing directly in front of your light source.